brunomlr/stellar-sponsorship-service/docs/prd.md

 ### Logging

 - Structured JSON logging for all requests
-- Transaction signing events include: API key ID, transaction hash, XLM reserved, operations, result
+- Transaction signing events include: API key ID, transaction hash, operations, result
 - Sensitive data (secret keys, full API keys) must **never** be logged

 ---

+## 12. API Key Lifecycle

+### Creation Flow

+1. Admin creates API key via `POST /v1/admin/api-keys` with name, budget, operations, and expiration
+2. Service generates a new Stellar keypair for the sponsor account
+3. Service builds a funding transaction (unsigned) that creates the sponsor account, funds it, and adds the signing key as a signer
+4. The admin dashboard presents the transaction to the operator's external wallet (e.g., Freighter via Stellar Wallets Kit) for review and signing
+5. Once signed, the dashboard calls `POST /v1/admin/api-keys/:id/activate` with the signed XDR
+6. Service submits the transaction to the Stellar network and activates the API key
+7. The sponsor account's generated secret key is discarded — the signing key is the only key needed going forward
+8. Service returns the API key (shown only once) and sponsor account public key

+### Active Usage

+- Wallet authenticates with the API key to sign transactions
+- The signing key signs on behalf of the wallet's sponsor account
+- XLM reserves are locked/unlocked in the dedicated sponsor account
+- On-chain balance is the source of truth for available budget

+### Adding Funds

+- Admin requests a funding transaction via `POST /v1/admin/api-keys/:id/fund`
+- Service builds the transaction; operator signs it in their external wallet
+- Dashboard submits the signed transaction via `POST /v1/admin/api-keys/:id/fund/submit`

+### Revocation

+- Admin revokes via `DELETE /v1/admin/api-keys/:id`
+- API key is deactivated — signing requests are immediately rejected
+- Sponsor account and funds remain untouched on-chain
+- Admin can optionally sweep available (unlocked) funds back to master account via `POST /v1/admin/api-keys/:id/sweep` — this is signed by the service's signing key since it's a signer on the sponsor account
+- Locked reserves remain until sponsored entries are removed by users over time

+---

-## 12. Future Considerations
+## 13. Future Considerations

 These are explicitly out of scope for v1 but worth considering for future versions:

-- **Reserve recovery tracking**: Monitor on-chain events to detect when sponsored entries are removed and reserves are unlocked, automatically updating `xlm_used` downward
-- **Webhooks**: Notify wallets when their API key is approaching limits or expiring
+- **Webhooks**: Notify wallets when their sponsor account balance is low or API key is expiring
-- **Multi-sponsor accounts**: Support multiple sponsor accounts for load distribution or isolation
-- **HSM/KMS signing**: Hardware security module or cloud KMS integration for sponsor key security
+- **HSM/KMS signing**: Hardware security module or cloud KMS integration for signing key security
 - **Fee sponsorship**: Optionally sponsor transaction fees in addition to base reserves
 - **Allowlist/blocklist for destination accounts**: Control which accounts can be sponsored
 - **Batch signing**: Accept multiple transactions in a single API call
 - **SDK/Client libraries**: Provide client libraries for common languages (JavaScript, Python, Go, etc.)
 - **Audit log**: Immutable audit trail of all administrative actions
+- **Multisig master account**: Require multiple signatures for funding operations
+- **Auto-fund thresholds**: Automatically top up sponsor accounts when balance drops below a threshold